Forest Service, USDA.

 (6) A description of how the recommended management requirements identified in paragraph (a)(2) of this section would affect the fish and wildlife that utilize the particular lands in question and their habitat;

-(7) A description of any public involvement efforts undertaken by the petitioner during development of the petition, including efforts to engage Tribal and local governments, and persons with expertise in fish and wildlife biology, fish and wildlife management, forest management, outdoor recreation, and other important disciplines; and
+(7) A description of any public involvement efforts undertaken by the petitioner during development of the Start Printed Page 25662petition, including efforts to engage Tribal and local governments, and persons with expertise in fish and wildlife biology, fish and wildlife management, forest management, outdoor recreation, and other important disciplines; and

 (8) A commitment by the petitioner to participate as a cooperating agency in any environmental analysis for a rulemaking process.